Eastertide: Sixth Sunday

-The sixth Sunday, "Vocem jucunditatis" in Asia, Sunday of the Man Born Blind.
+The sixth Sunday, Vocem jucunditatis in Asia, Sunday of the Man Born Blind.
 In the Latin Church follow the Rogation Days; in the Greek Church on Tuesday is kept the apodosis or conclusion of the feast of Easter.
 The Greeks sing the Canons of Easter up to this Tuesday in the same manner as during Easter Week, whilst in the Latin Church the specific Easter Office terminates on Saturday following the feast.
 Thursday is the feast of the Ascension.
-The Friday of this week, in Germany, is called "Witterfreitag"; the fields are blessed against frost and thunderstorms.
+The Friday of this week, in Germany, is sometimes called Witterfreitag; the fields are blessed against frost and thunderstorms.

 Seventh Sunday

-The Sunday that falls within the octave of Ascension is called "Exaudi" from the Introit; in some dioceses it is called Feast of Our Lady, Queen of the Apostles (double major) or of the Cenacle (first class); in Rome it was called Sunday of the Roses ("Pascha rosarum" or "rosatum"), since in the Pantheon rose-leaves were thrown from the rotunda into the church; in the Greek and Russian Churches it is the feast of the 318 Fathers of the first Nicene Council; the Armenians call it the "second feast of the flowers", a repetition of Palm Sunday.
+The Sunday that falls within the octave of Ascension is called "Exaudi" from the Introit; in some dioceses it is called Feast of Our Lady, Queen of the Apostles (double major) or of the Cenacle (first class); in Rome it was called Sunday of the Roses (Pascha rosarum or Pascha rosatum), since in the Pantheon rose-leaves were thrown from the rotunda into the church; in the Greek and Russian Churches it is the feast of the 318 Fathers of the first Nicene Council; the Armenians call it the "second feast of the flowers", a repetition of Palm Sunday.

-By older liturgists the week before Pentecost is called "Hebdomada expectationis", week of the expectation of the Holy Ghost.
+By older liturgists the week before Pentecost is called Hebdomada expectationis, week of the expectation of the Holy Spirit.
 On the Vigil of Pentecost the baptismal water is blessed in the Latin Church.
 In the Oriental Churches, that Saturday is the psychosabbaton (All Soul's Day), upon which the Greeks bless wheat cakes and hold processions to the cemeteries.